Supervising Editor: John B. Davis

-David Fluharty is currently chair of the Science Advisory Board for the U.S. National Oceanic and Atmospheric Administration (NOAA) and current co-chair of that board's Ecosystem Sciences and Management Working Group.
+David Fluharty is former chair of the Science Advisory Board for the U.S. National Oceanic and Atmospheric Administration (NOAA) and current co-chair of that board's Ecosystem Sciences and Management Working Group.
 He is also an associate professor at the University of Washington School of Marine Affairs.
 From 1994-2003, he served on the North Pacific Fishery Management Council, and has also been appointed to multiple MPA- and EBM-related study committees in recent years, including the National Research Council Committee on the Evaluation, Design, and Monitoring of Marine Reserves and Protected Areas in the United States.
 David holds a Ph.D. from the University of Michigan and has published widely on subjects including natural resource policy; climate variability and fishery management; international management of fisheries and marine mammals; nonrenewable natural resource management; training programs for natural resource managers from developing countries; and management institutions.

 National Center for Ecological Analysis and Synthesis

 The Nature Conservancy